oumnya/next-shadcn-starter/README.md

 ## Documentation

-Visit https://ui.shadcn.com/docs to view the documentation.
+Visit [Next Shadcn deployment documentation](https://ui.shadcn.com/docs/installation/next) to view the documentation.

 ## Deploy on CloudStation

 The easiest way to deploy your Next Shadcn Starter app is to use the [CloudStation Platform](https://cloudstation.io) from the creators of Next.js.

-Check out  [Next Shadcn deployment documentation](https://ui.shadcn.com/docs/installation/next) for more details.